dentsucreativeuk/dev-standards/Coding/JavaScript.md

 ```

 ## Functions and function invocations
-Functions may be defined either as named functions or as variable expressions:
+Functions may be defined either as named functions or as variable expressions.
+They **must** be named with camelCase conventions:

 ```
 // named function